ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/hr_assistant.rst

 For the data distributed with this blueprint, the baseline performance is already high.
 However, when extending the blueprint with your own custom home assistant data, you may find that the default settings may not be optimal and you can get better accuracy by individually optimizing each of the NLP components.

-Because the home assistant app has five domains and over twenty intents, the classifiers need a fair amount of fine-tuning.
+Because the HR assistant app has five domains and over twenty intents, the classifiers need a fair amount of fine-tuning.

 Start by inspecting the baseline configurations that the different classifiers use.
 The User Guide lists and describes the available configuration options.
 As an example, the code below shows how to access the model and feature extraction settings for the Intent Classifier.

 .. code:: python

-   ic = nlp.domains['smart_home'].intent_classifier
+   ic = nlp.domains['salary'].intent_classifier
    ic.config.model_settings['classifier_type']

 .. code-block:: console